warmlogic/TOM/README.md

 }
 ```

-NB: If you want to run more than one web server at a time, you can simply add additional copies of the above parameters with different ports.
+NB: If you want to run more than one web server at a time, you can simply add additional copies of the above parameters with different ports, and add the corresponding Security Group inbound rules as described above.

+### Run it

+1. Start a multiplexer session (`tmux new -s webserver`)
+1. `python build_topic_model_browser.py --config_filepath=config.ini`
+1. Visit the web app to verify it works
+1. Exit the multiplexer session (`ctrl-b d`)